symbuzzer/legal-texts/README.md

-# legal texts for my own use
+# Legal texts for my own use